kaievns/nikolay.rocks/pages/Mighty Hacks/2015-08-06-unslow-rails-dev.md

 ![](/images/2015/08/06-after.png)

 As you can see, instead of `~2+seconds`, now the app boots in `~0.5s`.
-If you also look a bit closely to the image you will notice that all the http requests — both, json api and image assets — are loaded in parallel.
+Also, if you look a bit closer at the image, you will notice that all the http requests — both, json api and image assets — are loaded in parallel.
 Images don't wait on JSON API calls anymore and appear whenever they are ready.

-Rails is more than capable to run several requests in parallel in a multi-threaded setup.
+Rails is more than capable of handling several requests in parallel in a multi-threaded setup.
 That is what happens in an actual production environment.